21 Amazing Fluffy Animals in the World

 Giant Panda

-6. Angora Rabbit
+6. Angora Rabbit (Oryctolagus cuniculus domesticus)

-Angora rabbit weighs about 2 to 5 Kg with life anticipation of 7 to 12 years.
+Angora rabbit weighs about 2 to 5 Kg with a life anticipation of 7 to 12 years.
 It is typically found in Turkey.
-It is normally considered as Little Cotton Ball Rabbits as it seems extremely alike to a cotton ball.
+It is normally considered as Little Cotton Ball Rabbits as it seems extremely similar to a cotton ball.
 It is a domestic rabbit having lengthy and soft hair.
 It is bred for the long fibers of its thick coat which is identified as Angora wool and is immensely exploited commercially.

 Angora Rabbit